 Every practice can benefit from some belt-tightening.
 What are your tricks for gaining efficiency?

-Get more practical advice on criminal law practice management in the “crim law bible” from CEB—California Criminal Law Procedure and Practice.
+For expert guidance on all aspects of seeking higher relief in criminal cases, turn to CEB’s Appeals and Writs in Criminal Cases.
+And get practical advice on criminal law practice management in the “crim law bible” from CEB—California Criminal Law Procedure and Practice.

 Click here to see all CEB blog posts of interest to those practicing criminal law.